 This painting’s so big, it’s been split into two halves!
 And both can be forgeries, so you’ll have to keep your wits about you.
 This artwork depicts the gods of thunder and wind, and this particular half depicts the wind god.
 If the wind god is colored white, it’s genuine.
 If it’s darker-colored, the painting isn’t real and you shouldn’t buy it!

 Wild painting right half

 It’s the same deal here, except the forgery is sort of the reverse of the left half.
 If the thunder god is colored green, it’s real, but if it’s colored white then it’s fake!
 Remember: the left half needs to be white and the right half needs to be green.
 Then you combine them to create the real painting!

-The worthy painting is based on a piece called Liberty Leading the People.
+The worthy painting is a piece called Liberty Leading the People.
 And it’s always genuine when it appears in Animal Crossing, so you don’t have to worry about accidentally purchasing a phony one!
 Also, this painting is kind of huge.